USHIWAKA-SAMA/AREP-Taller02/README.md

 }
 ```
 ## Deployment
-To deploy this project in Heroku, clone this repository and in the folder `AREP-Taller02` type in the terminal:
+To deploy this project in Heroku, clone this repository and in the folder `AREP-Taller02`.

 Create the Heroku app:
 ```